vess-dev/Advent-of-Code/README.md

 - /input/day\*.txt : Holds the inputs in text files.
 - /day\*.go : The code that solves both parts of the day from the input held in "/input".
 - /timing.go : Code that times every solution for both parts and prints the average.

+Additionally, year 2019 includes the following file:

+- /2019/verify.py : Check that every Intcode day is consistent.

 In the top level directory: